gregwell/gregwell/README.md

 - 📝 [Complete list of my projects](projects.md)
 - ⏱️ [Month in review (2021)](month-in-review.md)

 In such a way I can perfectly organise my work , manage my time  (I do other things too! 🎨🚴) and keep track of my growth.
-I also track the time spent on each project.

 ## Latest university projects: